WestDRI/wgpages/content/pythonhpc.md

 ### Parallelizing

-Let's add `parallel=True` to our decorator and change `range(1,n+1)` to `prange(1,n+1)` - it'll be subdividing loops into pieces to pass them to multiple CPU cores via *multithreading*.
+Let's add `parallel=True` to our decorator and change `range(1,n+1)` to `prange(1,n+1)` - it'll be subdividing loops into pieces to pass them to *all available* CPU cores via *multithreading*.
 On my 8-core laptop the runtime goes down to 0.341 seconds -- a further ~2X improvement ...
 This is not so impressive ...

 It turns out there is quite a bit of overhead with subdividing loops, starting/stopping threads and orchestrating everything.
-If instead of $10^8$ we consider $10^{10}$ terms, a single thread processes this in 57.890 seconds, whereas 8 threads take 10.125 seconds -- factor of 5.7X better!
+If instead of $10^8$ we consider $10^{10}$ terms, a single thread processes this in 57.890 seconds, whereas 8 threads take 10.125 seconds -- factor of 5.7X speedup!

 <!-- still not as good as compiled languages -->